Silas and Bertha ClawCulture:

 On vase 2020-01 Silas has sculpted three big-horned sheep.
 Each is slightly different, but all have prominent brown horns, white faces, chests, bellies and tails.
 Their backs and legs are light purple.
 Two black dots mark the eyes; a small incision indicates their mouths.
 Adding perspective to the diorama, two small mountain ranges float between the large sheep, Ecologically correct, the mountains are green at the bottom and then brown and purple before culminating in snow-covered peaks.

-There are wild and powerful horned sheep and winsome, whimsical big horned sheep.
-These sheep belong to the latter species..
+There are wild and powerful big horned sheep and winsome, whimsical big horned sheep.
+The sheep on this jar belong to the latter species..
 The Rocky Mountains are awesome; here they look like ice cream cakes at Baskin Robbins.
 The firing smudges below the feet of the sheep look like clouds, a tipoff that we are in a dream world.
 This is Navajo folk art at its best: impactful and full of humor.
 Such art is a relatively new creation.

 Traditional Navajo pottery is utilitarian and plain (cf 1969-07) and its production declined with the arrival of Anglo trading posts on the reservation during the last quarter of the 19th century.
 Anglo metal pots replaced clay vessels for household use.
 Writing of the Navajo in 1893, Alexander Stephen wrote: